locationtech/geogig/doc/manual/source/repo/merging.rst

 When working on a branch, a typical workflow will eventually involve copying that work onto another branch, most often the ``master`` branch.

 Merging is usually done when you have finished working on a given branch and you think the modifications that you have made are ready to become part of the main ``master`` branch.
-In that case, you will apply all the same changes that you have made to the features and trees in that branch onto the features and trees in the ``master`` branch, so the ``master`` branch will contains changes from both branches.
+In that case, you will apply all the same changes that you have made to the features and trees in that branch onto the features and trees in the ``master`` branch, so the ``master`` branch will contain changes from both branches.

 The following graphic describes this procedure: